MathsJam/mathsjam-site/cities/manchester.md

 location:
     group: england
     pub_name: "Pie & Ale"
     description: " on Faraday Street.
-For December only, we'll be going on a group trip to see Hannah Fry's Christmas Lecture screening at the Science &amp; Industry Museum (tickets £6 from their website), then going to Cask on Liverpool Road from 8.45pm onwards.
-You're welcome to join us for either or both"
+In January, our event will be merging with the local IMA branch talk, so we'll be meeting in the Frank Adams room in the Alan Turing Building from 6.30pm-8pm (refreshments from 6)"
     url: https://www.pieandale.com/
     lon: -2.2336635
     lat: 53.4831995